dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

 The attentive readers may have noticed that the curl is done once on the IP and the other time on the hostname.
-That's because the Http route in one case reference a value for the hostname, while it does not in the other case.
+That's because the Httproute in one case reference a value for the hostname, while it does not in the other case.
 Lastly, all of the hostname may work with the gateway because we did not specified any value in its configuration.

 Ok that's all for today ^^

 ## 4. Summary

 Going further on the Gateway API usage, this time we explored a shared gateway scenario and what it implies.
-We saw that the gateway can be configured quite easily to be more selective on which namespace the Http routes should origin from.
+We saw that the gateway can be configured quite easily to be more selective on which namespace the Httproutes should origin from.
 And last we saw the `ReferenceGrant` that is used to list which objects, and from where, can reference another object in another namespace.

 Hope it was useful.
 IT was for me anyway &#128568;